4.3 Vortec Supercharger Kit

 Third on our list is when we start getting serious about upgrading performance with a camshaft upgrade.
 The 4.3 Vortec uses an overhead valve train (OHV) with a single in-block camshaft.
 There are different OEM camshafts depending on the specific year and vehicle model, but they are all pretty mild.
 GM/Chevy designed them not for performance but for better fuel economy and average horsepower and torque figures.

 For those who are serious about making 500 horsepower or more with their 4.3 Vortec, the only option is either nitrous or forced induction.
 And while nitrous shots are good for a run or two, a supercharger or turbocharger are definitely more reliable options.
-Make sure you follow our guide above for building the engine if you are considering a supercharger or turbocharger.
 This is not a mod to be done on an oil burning 200,000 mile Vortec, so make sure your engine is already healthy before embarking.

 Adding a supercharger or turbocharger is pretty straightforward, but will likely require a customized kit.
 The purpose of superchargers and turbos, also referred to as forced induction, is to increase the amount of air entering into an engine.
 There are three main types of belt-driven superchargers: Centrifugal, twin-screw, and roots, and they push compressed air into the engine.
 Turbochargers operate similarly, but are powered by exhaust gasses rather than a serpentine belt.